dabblelab/amazon-comprehend-alexa-skill-example/README.md

 4. Test the skill with an Alexa device that can play video.

-   > **NOTE:** You can test the skill in devices like: Echo Show, Fire TV, some Fire tablets, and other devices.
+   > **NOTE:** You can test the skill in devices like: Echo Dot, Echo Show, Fire TV, some Fire tablets, and other devices.

 5. Modify the skill code to use your own stream URL.